-In certain situations, members of BSW SeniorCare Advantage Select (HMO) may be eligible to end their membership at other times of the year.
+In certain situations, members of Covenant Health Advantage (HMO) may be eligible to end their membership at other times of the year.
 This is known as a Special Enrollment Period.

-- You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - o Usually, when you have moved. - o If you have Medicaid. - o If we violate our contract with you. - o If you get care in an institution, such as a nursing home or long-term care (LTC) hospital. - o If you enroll in the Program of All-inclusive Care for the Elderly (PACE).
+You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):

+- Usually, when you have moved.

+- If you have Medicaid.

+- If we violate our contract with you.

+- If you get care in an institution, such as a nursing home or long-term care (LTC) hospital.

+- If you enroll in the Program of All-inclusive Care for the Elderly (PACE).